Collins33/WeConnect_react/README.md

 # WeConnect

 This is a platform for users to interact with businesses and give reviews for services offered or any general reviews.
-The platform is free and anyone can use.
+The platform is free and anyone can use and share.

 [![Build Status](https://travis-ci.org/Collins33/WeConnect_react.svg?branch=master)](https://travis-ci.org/Collins33/WeConnect_react)  [![Coverage Status](https://coveralls.io/repos/github/Collins33/WeConnect_react/badge.svg?branch=master&service=github)](https://coveralls.io/github/Collins33/WeConnect_react?branch=master)